NREL/hsds-examples/datasets/US_Wave.md

 2018).
 This study was funded by the U.S. Department of Energy, Office of Energy Efficiency & Renewable Energy, Water Power Technologies Office under Contract DE-AC05-76RL01830 to Pacific Northwest National Laboratory (PNNL).

-## Directory structure

-High Resolution Ocean Surface Wave Hindcast data is made available as a series of hourly .h5 located on AWS S3:
-- `s3://wpto-pds-us-wave/v1.0.0`

-The US wave data is also available via HSDS at `/nrel/us-wave` For examples on setting up and using HSDS please see our [examples repository](https://github.com/nrel/hsds-examples)

 ## Data Format